ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 The aim here is to setup security for a spring-boot resource-server with end-users authenticated by **any OpenID authorization-server** (Keycloak, Auth0, MS Identity-Server, ...) using token introspection, so with possibly with opaque tokens.

 For each and every request it process, resource-servers will send a request to authorization-server to get token details.
-This can have serious performance impact.
+This can have **serious performance impact**.
 Are you sure you want to use token introspection and not JWT-based security where authorization-server is accessed only once to retrieve signing keys?

 ## Authorization-server requirements
 For tokens introspection, you must use a client accessing introspection endpoint with client-credentials flow.